llvm/circt/docs/RationaleComb.md

 move has some advantages and disadvantages:

-1) It is another operation that many transformations would need to be aware of, e.g. verilog emission would have to handle it, and peephole optimizations would have to be aware of array_get and comb.mux.
+1) It is another operation that many transformations would need to be aware of, e.g. Verilog emission would have to handle it, and peephole optimizations would have to be aware of `array_get` and `comb.mux`.
 2) We don't have any known analyses or optimizations that are difficult to implement with the current representation.

 We agreed that we'd revisit in the future if there were a specific reason to add it.
-Until then we represent the array_create/array_get pattern for frontends that want to generate this.
+Until then we represent the `array_create`/`array_get` pattern for frontends that want to generate this.

 ## Endianness: operand ordering and internal representation